RocketCommunicationsInc/astro/packages/astro-uxds/_content/grm-service-ux-design/grm-equipment-manager.md

 ![GRM Equipment Manager Inoperable Equipment Page](/img/service-specific-ux-design/grm-equipment-manager-inop-details.png)

-1. **Equipment Categories** - inoperable equipment is organized into categories along with a total for the category.
+1. **Equipment Categories** - Inoperable equipment is organized into categories along with a total for the category.
-2. **Equipment Status** - inoperable equipment is displayed with status coding indicating the severity of the problem.
+2. **Equipment Status** - Inoperable equipment is displayed with status coding indicating the severity of the problem.

 ## Equipment Details Page